fread-ink/epub-cfi-resolver/README.md

 console.log(cfi.parts); // print parsed data
 ```

-To resolve the CFI, assuming `doc` contains a `Document` or `XMLDocument` object for the starting document:
+To resolve the CFI, assuming `doc` contains a `Document` or `XMLDocument` object for the starting document and `doc2` the object for the ending document:

 ```
 // Use first part of CFI to resolve URI for the second part